AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/dynamic_storage_management.rst

 Rules
    DYN01, DYN02, DYN03, DYN04, DYN05, DYN06

-In Ada, objects are created by being either "declared" or "allocated".
+In Ada, objects are created by being either *declared* or *allocated*.
-Declared objects may be informally thought of as being created "on the stack" although such details are not specified by the language.
-"Allocated" objects may be thought of as being allocated "from the heap", which is, again, an informal term.
-Allocated objects are created by the evaluation of allocators represented by the reserved word "new" and, unlike declared objects, have lifetimes independent of scope.
+Declared objects may be informally thought of as being created "on the stack" although such details are not specified by the language.  *Allocated* objects may be thought of as being allocated "from the heap", which is, again, an informal term.
+Allocated objects are created by the evaluation of allocators represented by the reserved word :ada:`new` and, unlike declared objects, have lifetimes independent of scope.

-The terms "static" and "dynamic" tend to be used in place of "declared" and "allocated", although in traditional storage management terminology all storage allocation in Ada is dynamic.
-In the following discussion, the term "dynamic allocation" refers to storage that is allocated by allocators.
-"Static" object allocation refers to objects that are declared.
-"Deallocation" refers to the reclamation of allocated storage.
+The terms *static* and *dynamic* tend to be used in place of *declared* and *allocated*, although in traditional storage management terminology all storage allocation in Ada is dynamic.
+In the following discussion, the term *dynamic allocation* refers to storage that is allocated by allocators. *Static* object allocation refers to objects that are declared. *Deallocation* refers to the reclamation of allocated storage.

 Unmanaged dynamic storage allocation and deallocation can lead to storage